Powered By Blogger

 Auf der anderen Seite versuchen die aggressiven Bösen durch ihre Machtanmaßung den Leuten zu zeigen, wer hier der Boss ist und machen alles kaputt.

 Und welcher Typ bist du?
 Ein destruktiver Schießkerl und Arschloch?
 Oder ein moralischer, konstruktiv denkender und handelnder Mensch?
-Ein philosemitischer volksverräterischer Stiefellecker oder ein antisemistscher heimatliebender Patriot?...
+Ein philosemitischer volksverräterischer Stiefellecker oder ein antisemitischer heimatliebender Patriot?...
 Entscheide dich auf welcher Seite du stehst!
 Das ist nämlich kein Computerspiel, sondern bitterer Ernst der Realität.